opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

   When done, you will be able to run OpenCV samples on your device/emulator seamlessly.

-* Here is ``Tutorial 2 - Use OpenCV Camera`` sample, running on top of stock camera-preview of the emulator.
+* Here is ``Sample - image-manipulations`` sample, running on top of stock camera-preview of the emulator.

   .. image:: images/emulator_canny.png
      :height: 600px
-     :alt: Tutorial 1 Basic - 1.
-Add OpenCV - running Canny
+     :alt: 'Sample - image-manipulations' running Canny
      :align: center

 What's next
 ===========

 Now, when you have your instance of OpenCV4Adroid SDK set up and configured, you may want to proceed to using OpenCV in your own application.
 You can learn how to do that in a separate :ref:`dev_with_OCV_on_Android` tutorial.